sunshowers-code/rust-cli-recommendations/README.md

 In this document, I cover some tips and best practices for writing Rust applications, informed [by my experience](https://rust-cli-recommendations.sunshowers.io/why-trust.html) writing real-world Rust tools.
 I hope you find them useful.

+If you haven't read the [Rust CLI Book](https://rust-cli.github.io/book/index.html) yet, go read it first!
+That book provides a lot of useful information about how command-line apps should be written in Rust.
+This document covers some more advanced material and is more opinionated overall.

 ## Locations

 This document is hosted online at [https://rust-cli-recommendations.sunshowers.io](https://rust-cli-recommendations.sunshowers.io).
 The source is hosted [on GitHub](https://github.com/sunshowers-code/rust-cli-recommendations).